DSRaja09/Data-Science-Project/README.md

-# Data-Science-Project
-This is my Data Science project for a PDS course!
-This repository contains a Jupyter Notebook demonstrating essential data science workflows, including data cleaning, exploratory analysis, feature engineering, and predictive modeling in Python.
-This project is a helpful resource for anyone interested in hands-on data science.

-# Overview:
-This project demonstrates the entire data science process:
+##Data Science Project - EDA
+#Project Overview
+This project involves data analysis and predictive modeling using Python and Jupyter Notebook.
+The objective is to explore and preprocess the data, conduct exploratory data analysis (EDA), and develop machine learning models to make data-driven predictions.

+#Project Structure
-Data Cleaning and Preprocessing: Handling missing values, normalizing data, etc.
+Data Preprocessing: Data cleaning and handling missing values.
-Exploratory Data Analysis (EDA): Visualizing data and discovering patterns.
+Exploratory Data Analysis (EDA): Visualizations and insights on data distribution, trends, and relationships.
-Feature Engineering: Creating and selecting features to enhance model performance.
-Model Training and Tuning: Training models and optimizing hyperparameters.
-Model Evaluation: Evaluating model accuracy and other relevant metrics.

-# Results and Visualizations
-The notebook includes visualizations and key results for model evaluation and data insights, such as:

-Performance metrics like accuracy, precision, and recall Data visualizations to explore trends and relationships Model comparisons for various algorithms
-# Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with a clear description of your changes.

-# License
+Modeling: Implementation of machine learning algorithms to predict outcomes and evaluate model performance.
+Requirements
+Python 3.x
+Jupyter Notebook
+Libraries: pandas, numpy, matplotlib, seaborn, sklearn Usage
+#Clone the repository.
+Open ProjectPDS.ipynb in Jupyter Notebook.
+Run each cell sequentially to follow the analysis and model training steps.
+#Results
+This notebook provides insights into data patterns and evaluates model performance metrics to determine the best approach for predictive analysis.

+#License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open-source and available under the MIT License.